tteixeira30/ddd-forum-odsoft/README.md

 DDDForum.com is the application that we build in [solidbook.io - The Software Design and Architecture Handbook](https://solidbook.io).

+## Switch-QA Team's Project Technical Documentation

+You may find a template for the project technical documentation in [docs/readme.md](docs/readme.md) You should follow this examples as a template for your own work.
 ## Documentation

 [Original Readme file](README-original.md)